Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Factors Involved In Issuing a Domestic Violence Conviction

 Domestic violence can be charged as either a state or federal crime.
 Depending on the circumstances, these charges can result in either a misdemeanor conviction or a felony conviction.
-Check out this website to read about the United States federal domestic violence laws.
+Check out this website to read about the United States federal law regarding domestic violence.

-Family violence charges are taken very seriously in Georgia, and the crimes attract more punishment than usual if the people involved have a prior or ongoing personal relationship.
+Family violence and domestic abuse charges are taken very seriously in Georgia, and the crimes attract more punishment than usual if the people involved have a prior or ongoing personal relationship.

 Domestic violence charges are issued if a violent felony offense is committed toward someone by a person with whom they share any of the following relationships: